ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 A virtual button on the CCU that is triggered in a CCU program can be used for this.
 By default, this is the BidCosRF.50.PRESS_SHORT key (see sample program).

 ### Synchronize area
-Here the user can specify which information is to be transferred from the CCU to ioBroker.
+Here the user can specify which information is transferred from the CCU to ioBroker.
 The corresponding objects and data points are then created in ioBroker.

 - DutyCycle: Activates the indication of the duty cycle (in%)
 - Variables: Activates the transfer of the system variables from the CCU
 - Programs: Activates the transfer of the program names from the CCU
-- Names: Activates the transfer of plain text names of the data points from the CCU
+- Names: Activates the transfer of the plain text names of the data points from the CCU
 - Favorites: Activates the transfer and listing of favorites
 - Rooms: Activates the takeover of the rooms and a listing of them
-- Trades: Activates the transfer of trades and a listing of them
+- Trades: Activates the transfer of trades and a list of them

 ### Additional settings area
 Here the user can decide whether https (encrypted and tap-proof connection) should be used.
 If activated, the user name and the associated password are required